Do Asians face discrimination in Germany due to coronavirus? | DW | 06.02.2020

 'Fewer customers are coming in'

-Phung Minh Hoang sits behind the cash register at a small Asian food shop near the central train station as he plays with this smartphone.
+Phung Minh Hoang, from Vietnam, sits behind the cash register at a small Asian food shop near the central train station as he plays with this smartphone.
 At the moment, there isn't a customer in sight.
 Is it because of the coronavirus?

 "I'd say the coronavirus has affected business.
 Fewer customers are coming in.
-But no one has actually said anything about the virus," says the Vietnamese man.
+But no one has actually said anything about the virus," he says.
 He tells us that sales have fallen over the past week — not by much, but still noticeably.

 In nail salons, customers and manicurists sit very close to one another.
 In one such shop in the center of Bonn, a young Asian man is doing a customer's nails.
 He doesn't want to be recorded, nor does he want to give us his name.
 Nevertheless, he concedes that normally all of his colleagues would be working right now, but some customers are staying away — and his colleagues are forced to wait around.
 He says he isn't sure why that is.
 Asked if it has anything to do with the coronavirus, he says, "It might, but I'm not sure."